amarkum/interview-refresher-java-bigdata/src/main/resources/notes/interview-questions.md

 48.)
 What is composition, isA, hasA relationship - Accolite 49.)
 Difference between HashMap and LinkedHashMap - Accolite 50.)
-Why wait() method is part of Object class and not Thread - Accolite
+Why wait() method is part of Object class and not Thread - Accolite 51.)
+What is Auto-Boxing and Unboxing in Java? - ProKarma
 ```

 # SQL Interview Questions